grauho/simpleHeaderLibraries/macroThreadPool/macroThreadPool.md

 Functions as a non-destructive thread join.
 This function waits to return until all of the currently enqueued jobs have been dispatched and completed.
 In future a version with a 'timeout' option may be introduced.
+## {NAME}GetThreadId()
+Gets the thread local id value for the given thread this function is called inside.
+The maximum id value is equal to INT\_MAX.
+Function returns -1 on error.

 # RETURN STATUS
 Most functions return void with the exception of NewThreadPool which returns